-Dr. Andrei Khurshudov is a Chief Data Officer at AlchemyIoT, an IoT startup from Denver-Boulder area in Colorado.
+Dr. Andrei Khurshudov is a Chief Data Officer at Formulus Black, a computer software startup from Jersey City, NJ.

 And prior to Seagate, Andrei worked at IBM, Hitachi, and Samsung (all in San Jose, California).